Living in Saudi Arabia

 Most organizations are closed on Fridays (the Muslim holy day), and Muslims pray 5 times a day.
 During prayer time, pretty much everything in Saudi Arabia shuts down, including shops, restaurants, and malls.

 When living in Saudi Arabia, you'll find that the culture is obviously quite conservative and religious.
 You'll also notice that family ties and obligations are very important to Saudis.
 Saudi is the original homeland of Islam and the Arab people, so the modern-day culture stems from these roots.

 Men and women are forced to stay separated for the most part, especially if they are not married to one another.
 Fraternizing in public with the opposite gender is highly frowned upon.

 Along with that, in Saudi Arabia, same-sex relations are criminalized.
 This mostly means that your public actions and appearance are restricted.
 For same-sex couples in Saudi Arabia, it is recommended to avoid PDA and keep all intimacy private.

 The conservative and religious culture results in a lot of social, political, and economic restrictions.
 There are some foods that you can't eat, the internet is censored, and prayer happens multiple times a day, which impacts how businesses run.

 Public interactions between men and women in Saudi are limited, and this can be difficult for foreigners to get used to.
 Saudi Arabia is still very gender-segregated, and the dress code for both genders is strictly enforced.

 Daily life in Saudi Arabia revolves around Islam and no other religions.
-During the 5 prayer times throughout the day, you will not want to walk in front of anyone that's praying unless you absolutely have to.
+During the 5 prayer times throughout the day, you should not walk in front of anyone who's praying unless you absolutely have to.

 There are also many customs that are important to adhere to in Saudi Arabia that you probably would have never thought of doing in your home country.